Berbers

 - Economic Context And Occupations

-- Berbers traditionally engage in agriculture, herding, and crafts, with increasing participation in urban professions.
+- Traditionally agrarian, Berbers today engage in diverse occupations including agriculture, crafts, and increasingly, urban professions.

 - Housing And Living Arrangements

-- Housing varies from rural adobe homes to urban apartments, often accommodating extended families.
+- Housing varies from traditional rural homes to modern urban apartments, often reflecting a blend of traditional and contemporary styles.

 - Nutrition And Dietary Norms